ruisp666/udacity_projects/DeepRL/Project3 Collaboration and Competition/Report.md

 ![Agent performance over 5500 episodes][image1]

 The parameters used were:
 - Noise: Standard deviation of 0.2 , expectation of 0, and theta of 0.15, using a standard normal distribution as noise generator.
+A further 0.99 decay factor was used in each episode.
 - Networks: 3 hidden layers with 128, 256 and 128 units respectively.
 - Weight initialization: As per the DDPG paper.
 - Batch size: 256, after trying 1024, and 512